felixge/node-nix/Readme.md

 work as expected for most parts.
 That is, requests will be randomly distributed to the new child and parent process by the kernel.

-If you plan on calling this during a tcp/http request, make sure that you `destroy()` this stream in either the parent or the child.
+However, if you plan on calling this during a tcp/http request, make sure that you `destroy()` this stream in either the parent or the child.
 Otherwise both of them will try to watch the socket, causing packets to randomly be seen by either process.